Module Lwt

 resolved.

-construct found in many programming languages, and c
+finally construct found in many programming languages, and c is

 typically used for cleaning up resources: